gjee22/CSE3000-Research-Project-Neural-Ranking-Models/README.md

 Latency experiment is available only for Arguana and QUORA.
 Run the latency_experiment.py.
 ### Ranking Change Experiment
 Available via the Jupyter notebook file.

+## Experiment Results
+The experiment results used for the project is stored under the results folder.